Virginia Historical Society - THE Place to Learn About Virginia

 virginia historical society

-Located next door to the Virginia Museum of Fine Arts, the Society is like a huge family scrapbook for the state of Virginia.
+Located next door to the Virginia Museum of Fine Arts, and newly remodeled, the Society is like a huge family scrapbook for the state of Virginia.
 Filled with room after room of artifacts ranging from the quirky to sublime, the Society has something to interest every age.

 There are rooms where you can try on Colonial or Civil War bonnets, caps, and other garb, heft Civil War- era rifles to your shoulders and take “aim,” sit in an electric streetcar, peer into a doll house version of Richmond’s Georgian mansion, Wilton House, see a Wurlitzer jukebox, and more.